-We encourage students to find the test – SSAT or ISEE – that works for them and to prepare for that test.
-However, sometimes students will perform about the same on both tests or will simply want to give both the SSAT and ISEE a try.
+We encourage students to find the test – whether the SSAT or the ISEE – that works for them and to prepare for that test.
+However, sometimes students will perform about the same on both tests or will simply want to give both the SSAT and the ISEE a try.
 How should students best go about preparing to take these two tests?

 Great news!
 Most of the topics covered on the SSAT are covered on the ISEE, and vice versa.
 However, the tests’ structures and the style of their questions are different enough that students will want to put in some time to learn how to prepare for each test.